presto-osu/fse18/INSTALL.md

 # Installation Guide

-This is the procedures to run the experiment in the paper.
+This is the guide to run the experiment in the paper.
 Detailed description can be found in the `README.md` file in each sub-folder.
 We have run all the experiments in advance.
 All results are included in the artifact.